ICC4103-202010-WebTech/course-project-fijimenez-ncapara/README.md

 ### •   Summary of implemented features.

+We have implemented:

+    • Bootstrap
+    • The css y scss files (with comments in it to guide us)
+    • The application.html ( with its header, nav and footer)
+    • A homepage
+    • In banner, we implemented links to:
+        -

-###•   Summary of features required in the assignment but pending.
+### •   Summary of features required in the assignment but pending.

+    • this

 ###• API Tests, which should include links to your Postman collection containing tests for your APIs.

+    • this

 # Proyect 1.2